codepath/prisma-express-setup/README.md

     psql postgres
     ```

-    Run the following SQL commands:
+    Paste and run the following SQL commands:

     ```sql
     DROP DATABASE IF EXISTS shelterdb;